Surface (topology)

-In the part of mathematics referred to as topology, a surface is a two-dimensional manifold.
-Some surfaces arise as the boundaries of three-dimensional solids; for example, the sphere is the boundary of the solid ball.
+In topology, a surface is a two-dimensional manifold.
+Some surfaces arise as the boundaries of three-dimensional solid figures; for example, the sphere is the boundary of the solid ball.
 Other surfaces arise as graphs of functions of two variables; see the figure at right.
 However, surfaces can also be defined abstractly, without reference to any ambient space.
 For example, the Klein bottle is a surface that cannot be embedded in three-dimensional Euclidean space.

 Topological surfaces are sometimes equipped with additional information, such as a Riemannian metric or a complex structure, that connects them to other disciplines within mathematics, such as differential geometry and complex analysis.
 The various mathematical notions of surface can be used to model surfaces in the physical world.

 In general

 In mathematics, a surface is a geometrical shape that resembles a deformed plane.
 The most familiar examples arise as boundaries of solid objects in ordinary three-dimensional Euclidean space R3, such as spheres.
 The exact definition of a surface may depend on the context.
 Typically, in algebraic geometry, a surface may cross itself (and may have other singularities), while, in topology and differential geometry, it may not.